 Start making the ball a bit smaller-soft balls and beanbags are easier to catch than fully inflated balls.
 If you don’t have balls at home use rolled up socks, small cushions or soft toys.

-Move onto large inflated balls such as footballs and then get smaller
+Move onto large inflated balls such as footballs and then try with smaller balls

 Progress from 2 handed catches onto 1 handed catches

-Try also catching on your own-throwing into the air or against a wall.
+Try also catching on their own-throwing into the air or against a wall.

 Try moving further apart from each other one step at a time to increase the challenge.
 If you are feeling brave try this outside with water balloons.

-You can also juggle using your body creases.
-Try trapping the ball/ toy/ beanbag, in the elbow, under the chin, between the shoulder and cheek, under the arm or behind the knee and then letting go can be fun.
+Trapping the ball/ toy/ beanbag, in the elbow, under the chin, between the shoulder and cheek, under the arm or behind the knee and then letting go can be fun.
 Try to move the object between creases (elbow to elbow, cheek to elbow) (see this video which demonstrates this unique way of juggling)

 An egg and spoon race is a great way to challenge hand eye coordination while multi-tasking.

 Use a large spoon and a small ball.
-The child must get from A to B without the ball falling of their spoon.
+The child should try to get from A to B without the ball falling of their spoon.

 Progress this by putting obstacles in the way.
-First, ask them just to walk around obstacles.
+First just aim for the child to walk around an object

 Progress to stepping over objects, going backwards or going around the whole house including up and down the stairs (make sure you stay close for safety).